AsinRay/conf-server/README.md

-# conf
+# conf-server
-conf project for spring configure server
+conf-server is a common project for centrelized conf server based on spring configure server